 4 Mechanical Properties of Materials

-Learning Objectives
+NoteLearning Objectives

-• Explain important mechanical properties of engineering materials, including representative behavior within an initial linear elastic region where stresses and strains are proportional to one another.
+• Explain important mechanical properties of engineering materials, including representative behavior within an initial linear elastic region where stresses and strains are proportional to one another

 • Describe how these material properties are determined, relating behavior on an actual specimen (a simple structure) to what the material experiences (local stresses and strains)

-• Explore relationships among various moduli and Poisson’s ratio for linear elastic, isotropic materials.
+• Explore relationships among various moduli and Poisson’s ratio for linear elastic, isotropic materials

-• Analyze linear elastic response of materials subjected to simple stress states, as well as the more complex multiaxial stresses imposed on real engineering products.
+• Analyze linear elastic response of materials subjected to simple stress states, as well as the more complex multiaxial stresses imposed on real engineering products

-• Apply a factor of safety as one simple means to begin to accommodate unexpected loading conditions, material variations, and other possible uncertainties.
+• Apply a factor of safety as one simple means to begin to accommodate unexpected loading conditions, material variations, and other possible uncertainties

-Section 4.1 discusses a common method of determining mechanical properties, known as the Tensile Test.
-The output of the Tensile Test - the Stress-Strain Diagram - is analyzed in Section 4.2.
+Section 4.1 discusses a common method of determining mechanical properties, known as the tensile test.
+The output of the tensile test—the stress-strain diagram—is analyzed in Section 4.2.

-Important mechanical relationships, including Hooke’s Law, which relates stress to strain, and Poisson’s ratio, which relates normal strain in the axial and lateral directions, are covered in Section 4.3 and Section 4.4, respectively.
+Important mechanical relationships, including Hooke’s law, which relates stress to strain, and Poisson’s ratio, which relates normal strain in the axial and lateral directions, are covered in Section 4.3 and Section 4.4 respectively.

 4.1 Tensile Test